 Final thoughts on the Microsoft Teams Channel Calendar app

 Compared to other calendars, Microsoft Teams Calendar app offers a bit less.
-However, if you give it a chance, you will see how much easier the collaboration becomes.
+However, if you give it a chance, you will see how much easier collaboration becomes.
 For one, you will be able to see all meetings in one place within Microsoft Teams instead of going to another third-party calendar app.

 You may want to create dedicated calendars for the different kinds of meetings and events that are relevant to your work.
 And to reduce the manual work of creating these calendars for all your channels, you can use nBold.
-With Collaboration templates by nBold, you can create a template where the Channel Calendar app is a tab and all the channels of the teams created from this template will already have that tab.
+With Collaboration templates in Microsoft Teams by nBold, you can create a template where the Channel Calendar app is a tab and all the channels of the teams created from this template will already have that tab.
 It’s an easy way of integrating Microsoft Teams Channel Calendar app into your work and tracking the team’s meeting activities from there.

 If as a manager you want to make sure your team has a full view of everyone’s schedule, then Channel Calendar is probably a must.
 It will help you have an overview of all upcoming and ongoing events, create new ones and invite colleagues to each event.
 Test it for one channel and if all goes well, introduce it to the rest of the teams using Collaboration Templates.